Conditions and Treatments

 Learn about the surgery process at American Family Children's Hospital

 Comprehensive care within the American Family Children's Hospital Pediatric Hematology, Oncology and Bone Marrow Transplant program means having the ability to readily access the knowledge and skills of many medical and supportive care specialists in the coordinated care of patients with a complex health diagnoses like cancer.

-A promising new treatment, known as chimeric antigen receptor or CAR-T cell therapy, is now available at American Family Children’s Hospital for children with acute lymphoblastic leukemia (ALL) that either did not respond to standard therapy or has relapsed a second time.
-Learn more about CAR-T
+A promising new treatment, known as chimeric antigen receptor or CAR T-cell therapy, is now available at American Family Children’s Hospital for children with acute lymphoblastic leukemia (ALL) that either did not respond to standard therapy or has relapsed a second time.
+Learn more about CAR T-cell therapy

 A Team Approach

 We believe that excellent comprehensive care ultimately improves outcomes for our patients.
 In addition to the outstanding care provided by advanced practice nurses and certified pediatric oncology nurses, the Pediatric Hematology, Oncology and Bone Marrow Transplant team are assisted by physicians in numerous pediatric subspecialties, including:

 - Infectious Diseases